-Other activity and items of interest for this Priority during Quarter 1 Leisure & Dance event Celebration of Dance event was held on 11 June - 40 participants took part in a range of dance taster sessions at the Forum, Northallerton Bedale Area Partnership organised a Summer Spruce Up with over 20 volunteers and Council Waste and Street Scene, Communities and Business and Economy supporting Making Every Contact Count • 10 staff have completed the Train the Trainer - Making Every Contact Count which is a Public Health initiative to encourage people to support people with low level health interventions Bedale Public Art Artists have re-designed the Gateway public art piece following the consultation in Jan/Feb.
+Other activity and items of interest for this Priority during Quarter 1 Leisure & Communities Dance event Celebration of Dance event was held on 11 June - 40 participants took part in a range of dance taster sessions at the Forum, Northallerton Communicis Bedale community tidy- up Bedale Area Partnership organised a Summer Spruce Up with over 20 volunteers and Council Waste and Street Scene, Communities and Business and Economy supporting Making Every Contact Count 10 staff have completed the Train the Trainer - Making Every Contact Count which is a Public Health initiative to encourage people to support people with low level health interventions Bedale Public Art Artists have re-designed the Gateway public art piece following the consultation in Jan/Feb.
 This will be on display in Bedale from 12 July - 21 July.